liferay-design/liferay.design/src/markdown/lexicon/Templates/settings-template.md

 ---
-title: "Settings Template "
+title: 'Settings Template '
-description: "The settings template shows how a configuration screen is displayed using Lexicon patterns"
+description: 'The settings template shows how a configuration screen is displayed using Lexicon patterns'
-layout: "guide"
+layout: 'guide'
 order: 504
+draft: false
 ---

 ### Layout